twosigma/goll-e/STYLE.md

 }
 ```

-## Scope
-Scope variables are narrowly as possible. *Never* put variables in the global scope.
-Following the nesting rule above will prevent this.

 ## Mixins as utility functions

 When defining a mixin function that is not intended to style anything directly without explicitly being called, use empty parenthesis.